Sapd/HeadsetControl/README.md

 `headsetcontrol -u` Generates and outputs udev-rules for Linux.

 `headsetcontrol --dev` Advanced menu for developers, to send and/or receive custom data

+`headsetcontrol -p 0-3` sets equalizer preset, must be between 0 and 3, 0 is the default preset.

 ##### Modifiers